AHaliq/thesis-defense/main.typ

 == Motivation

+// Arithmetize
 #let arith = smallcaps("Arithmetize");
+// Arithmetize_pub
 #let pub = $p u b$;

 #align(center)[$
   P arrow.r.squiggly V & : plonkprover compose arith(vec(w), IVC)            &                = pi \
                      V & : plonkverifier(pi) compose arith_pub (vec(x), IVC) & attach(=, t: ?) top
 $]

 #align(center)[#text(size: 0.8em)[#emph[
   1. a program is arithmetizable if it can be decomposed into canonical programs of the scheme
   2. a scheme is viable if the curve can express the total number of constraints
   3. light node is viable if the verifier performance is "acceptable" ]]]

 TODO